AQA GCSE PE Past Papers: Complete Collection and Revision Guide

 High-Frequency Topics in AQA GCSE PE Papers

 Some topics appear on virtually every paper.
-If you’re short on time, these are the areas to prioritise.
+Short on time?
+These are the areas to prioritise.

 The skeletal and muscular systems are tested every single series without exception.
 You need to know the functions of the skeleton, the major bones (especially those involved in sporting movements), the types of muscle (voluntary, involuntary, cardiac), and how antagonistic pairs work.
-Be able to name the agonist and antagonist for common movements — for instance, the biceps and triceps during a bicep curl, or the quadriceps and hamstrings during a kick.
+Be able to name the agonist and antagonist for common movements — the biceps and triceps during a bicep curl, or the quadriceps and hamstrings during a kick.
+Don’t skip it.

 The cardiovascular and respiratory systems come up almost as frequently.
 Understand the pathway of blood through the heart, the difference between arteries, veins, and capillaries, and how gas exchange works at the alveoli.
 You should also be comfortable interpreting data on heart rate, stroke volume, and cardiac output using the formula: cardiac output = stroke volume x heart rate.

 Components of fitness is another perennial favourite.
 Know the difference between health-related and skill-related components, and be able to define each one precisely and link them to specific sports or positions.
-Questions often present a sporting scenario and ask you to identify and justify which components are most important.
+The November 2022 paper asked candidates to identify which components were most important for a goalkeeper versus a striker — and a large fraction of the cohort gave generic answers without justifying their choices.
+Questions often present a sporting scenario like this and expect you to argue your case.

 Health, fitness, and wellbeing definitions trip students up because they sound similar but mean different things in PE terminology.
-Health is a state of complete physical, mental, and social wellbeing, not merely the absence of disease or infirmity.
+Health is a state of complete physical, mental, and social wellbeing — not merely the absence of disease or infirmity.
 Fitness is the ability to meet the demands of the environment.
 Wellbeing is a broader concept encompassing emotional, social, and physical factors.
-Examiners’ reports consistently highlight confusion between these terms as a common source of lost marks.
+Examiners’ reports consistently highlight confusion between these terms.
+It’s one of the easiest places to pick up marks once you’ve memorised the precise wording.

 Lever systems appear regularly.
 Know the three classes of levers, where the fulcrum, effort, and load are in each, and a sporting example for each class.
 Third-class levers are the most common in the body, and exam questions often ask you to draw or label a lever diagram for a given movement.